psf/black/README.md

                                   when they are passed explicitly as arguments.

   --stdin-filename TEXT           The name of the file when passing it through
                                   stdin.
-Useful to make sure black will respect --force-exclude option on some editors that
+Useful to make sure Black will respect --force-exclude option on some editors that
                                   rely on using stdin.